joshuaberkowitzus/acrobat-export-highlights/README.md

 # Acrobat Export Highlights Script

 This script is designed to export annotations (highlights, underlines, squiggly, strikeout, and redact) from a PDF document.
-It processes each annotation, extracts the relevant content, and generates a report.
+It processes each annotation, extracts the relevant content, and generates a txt file as an attachment to the document.

 ## Usage